GeoscienceAustralia/dea-knowledge-hub/docs/guides/setup/dea_maps.md

 ## Add data to the map

 Let's add a data product to the map so that we can view the data.
+Here's an example map of [DEA Surface Reflectance (Sentinel-2A MSI)](https://maps.dea.ga.gov.au/#share=s-bNYeackQuE5oILJe4O13j1HZjBQ)

 1. Open [DEA Maps](https://maps.dea.ga.gov.au/).
 1. Click **Explore map data** &gt; in the data catalogue, navigate through the folders to find the data product that you want to access.
 (E.g. click 'Baseline satellite data' &gt; 'DEA Surface Reflectance (Sentinel-2)' &gt; 'DEA Surface Reflectance (Sentinel-2A MSI)'.)